Enforcement Directorate Cases

 - Legal Representation: Represent clients in investigations and legal proceedings initiated by the ED, ensuring that their rights are protected throughout the process.
 Provide counsel during interrogations and hearings, helping clients navigate the complexities of the legal system.

-- Advising on Compliance: Can advise individuals and businesses on compliance with laws related to money laundering (PMLA) and foreign exchange (FEMA).
+- Advising on Compliance: Guide individuals and businesses on compliance with laws related to money laundering (PMLA) and foreign exchange (FEMA).
 Can help establish internal controls and compliance programs to minimize the risk of violations.

-- Challenging Provisional Attachments: Can file legal challenges against such actions in special courts if the ED attaches properties or assets provisionally, and can argue for the release of attached assets based on their legality and relevance to the investigation.
+- Challenging Provisional Attachments: Assist in filing legal challenges against such actions in special courts if the ED attaches properties or assets provisionally, and can argue for the release of attached assets based on their legality and relevance to the investigation.

 - Gathering Evidence and Documentation: Assist in collecting the necessary documentation and evidence to support their clients' cases.
 Ensure that all relevant information is accurately presented to the ED and the courts.